Skip to content

 1. Wellness blog

-2. Best Milk Thistle Supplement: What To Look For ...
+2. Best Milk Thistle Supplements For Liver Health

 best milk thistle supplement

-Research demonstrates that milk thistle may promote healthy liver function and may have liver-protective properties.
+Research demonstrates that milk thistle may promote healthy liver function and may have protective properties against liver disease.

-Milk thistle has been used medicinally for thousands of years and its bioactive compound, silybin, has been studied extensively for its ability to support liver health.
-(2) However, research also indicates that when taken orally, silybin from milk thistle extract is not well absorbed.
+Milk thistle has been used medicinally as a natural remedy for thousands of years and its bioactive compound, silybin, has been studied extensively for its ability to support liver health.
+(2) However, studies also indicate that when taken orally, silybin from milk thistle extract is not well absorbed.
 (3) Silybin’s bioavailability can be improved significantly by combining milk thistle extract with phosphatidylcholine to create a milk thistle phytosome.
 (2)

 Milk thistle phytosome